House with new blue siding from coastal windows and exteriors

-Are you worried about high energy bills this summer season?
+Are you worried about a high summer energy bill this season?
 It’s no surprise, as energy bills are skyrocketing.
 In fact, Massachusetts and New Hampshire have some of the highest average energy bills in the country.
+But the good news is that a summer home exterior maintenance service can help you potentially avoid dramatic energy bill spikes, keeping you comfortable with more money in your wallet.

 If you live in New England and you’re looking for summer home maintenance tips to improve your home’s exterior while maximizing performance, consider the following: